fragcolor-xyz/vscode-shards/README.md

 [Shards](https://github.com/fragcolor-xyz/shards) language Support in VSCode.

-The "vscode-shards" extension will provide comprehensive support for the Shards programming language in Visual Studio Code.
+This extension will provide comprehensive support for the Shards programming language in Visual Studio Code.
 Developed in `ClojureScript` and `tmLanguage`, the extension will offer:

 - [x] Syntax highlighting
 - [x] Go to definitions